17 Animal Sounds in English: How to Make Sounds Like Cats, Dogs and More

 In the middle of the night, the sound is more like a whine, which you’ve already read means to complain.
 We should be the ones complaining!

 Crickets, like birds, say chirp.
-Many crickets chirping together make a beautiful symphony.
+Many crickets chirping together make a beautiful sound.
 One cricket chirping indoors can drive you crazy.

 If you’re out in the African wilderness and you hear a low growl or a loud roar, get out of there fast!
 That’s the sound of a lion, the “king of the jungle.”